raindropio/mobile/README.md

 - React-native-navigation:
     - When upgrade, check if have new flavor that need to be changed in /app/build.gradle at "missingDimensionStrategy"
     - If flavor is changed, add old value to /build.gradle

+## Contributing
+If you are interested in helping out, feel free to submit issues and pull-requests.
+I am open to all kind of contributions.